Princeton Garden Tour

 Commemorative Tote Bag — $30

-A beautifully embroidered keepsake celebrating the 2026 Princeton Garden Tour — both practical and collectible.
+A beautifully embroidered keepsake with the Princeton Garden Tour logo — both practical and collectible.
 Made of sturdy canvas, great for your laptop or the farmers market.
 Approximately 18.5″W x 13.5″H x 3.5″D.

 Reserve Your Tickets Today